jimshowalter/architecture-enforcer/README.md

 All component-to-component references (legal and illegal) are output to "all\_component\_references.txt", one per line.

-Details on the formats for class-to-class and component-to-component references are in the section on reference formats.
+Details on the formats for class-to-class and component-to-component references are in a later section on reference formats.

 Other files are output for https://gephi.org ("all\_references\_GephiNodes.csv", "all\_references\_GephiEdges.csv", "all\_component\_references\_GephiNodes.csv", "all\_component\_references\_GephiEdges.csv") and https://www.yworks.com/products/yed ("all\_references\_yed.tgf" and "all\_component\_references\_yed.tgf").